Black hole - neutron star mergers: The first mass gap and kilonovae: Conclusions

-\item If the existence of compact objects within the first mass gap is confirmed this would place limits like those assumed in the ``delayed'' explosion scenario from ~\cite{fryer2012compact} with weaker explosions with material accretion (e.g. fallback) after the launch of the explosion.
-Qualitatively similar result is also obtained by ~\cite{Zevin2020}.
-In our scenarios with delayed supernova engine, we find that a significant fraction of BH-NS mergers may host a first mass gap compact object: $\sim 30-40\%$ (models M280, M283, M383, M483).

-\item Our models indicate that rather extreme BH-NS mass ratio systems may form in classical isolated binary evolution.
-For example, it is possible to form systems with mass ratio (NS mass to BH mass) as low as $q=0.02$ with $\sim 1\msun$ NS and $\sim 50\msun$ BH.
-However, such systems are only a very small part of overall BH-NS merger population, and typical BH-NS mergers are expected to form with mass ratios of $q=0.1-0.2$.

-\item We predict, that some small fraction of BH-NS systems will be accompanied by mass ejection during merger process.
-The fraction of such systems within the overall BH-NS merger population depends sensitively ($0-9\%$) on the uncertain input physics.
-For our best guesses of input physics (model M280) we predict that only $\sim 0.2\%$ of BH-NS mergers are accompanied by mass ejection and by bright enough kilonova to be detectable with a large $8$-meter class telescope.
-This result was obtained for a specific MPA1 equation of state (see Fig.~\ref{fig.eos}) and for rather optimistic assumptions on kilonova detectability (see Sec.~\ref{presentation}) and it does not provide high hope to detect BH-NS mergers in EM.
+\item We predict that only a very small fraction of BH-NS systems will be accompanied by mass ejection during the merger process.
+The fraction of such systems within the overall BH-NS merger population depends sensitively ($0.6-9\%$; see Table~\ref{ejecta_prc}) on uncertain input physics.
+For our best guesses of input physics (model M280), we predict that $\lesssim 1\%$ of BH-NS mergers are accompanied by mass ejection and by kilonovae bright enough to be detectable with a large $8$-meter class telescope.
+This result was obtained for a specific MPA1$EoS$ (see Fig.~\ref{fig.eos}) and for rather optimistic assumptions on kilonova detectability (see Sec.~\ref{presentation}).
 Since the mass ejection (and EM detectability) depends sensitively on BH spin, the future detections (or lack thereof) of BH-NS mergers in EM may distinguish among several existing models of angular momentum transport in massive stars that sets the BH natal spin ~\citep{Bavera2020,belczynski2019evolutionary}.

-\item We find that treatment of BH/NS natal kicks may alter local BH-NS merger rate density by large factors $\sim 10-20$.
-This comes from direct dependence of binary systems' survival (or lack thereof) during BH/NS formation on asymmetries in mass and/or neutrino ejection/emission (natal kicks).
-This may provide a way to put some constraints on the so far unknown mechanism behind natal kicks.
+\item If more compact objects within the FMG are found, this would place limits such as those assumed in the ``delayed'' explosion scenario from~\cite{fryer2012compact}, with weaker explosions with material accretion (e.g., fallback) after the launch of the explosion.
+A qualitatively similar result is also obtained by~\cite{Zevin2020}.
+In our scenarios with a delayed supernova engine, we find that a significant fraction of BH-NS mergers may host a FMG compact object: $\gtrsim 30\%$ (models M280, M283, M383, and M483; see Table~\ref{MG_intrinsic}).

+\item Our models indicate that extreme BH-NS mass ratio systems may form in classical isolated binary evolution.
+For example, it is possible for systems to form with a mass ratio (NS mass to BH mass) as low as $q=0.02$ with $\sim 1\msun$ NS and $\sim 50\msun$ BH.
+However, such systems are only a very small part of the overall BH-NS merger population, and typical BH-NS mergers are expected to form with mass ratios of $q=0.1-0.2$.